 Do you ever get frustrated during your regular homeschool instruction because you feel as though there is so much you want to share with your children but there is just not enough time?
 Perhaps a winter “break” can allow you to put some attention on those other skills you want your children to master.
 Here are some ideas for how to seamlessly incorporate “soft skills”:

-- Pay attention to the interpersonal skills of your children during holiday events.
-Teach your children how to greet family members, share new toys, and create and maintain “small talk.”
+- Pay attention to your children’s interpersonal skills during holiday events.
+Teach them how to greet family members, share new toys, and create and maintain “small talk.”

 - Develop background knowledge and support problem-solving abilities by discussing current events at family meals and brainstorming creative ideas/solutions for real-world issues.

 - Take some time to organize a living and/or homeschooling area.
 Make this a group project so you can incorporate teamwork while also targeting work ethic and attention to detail.
 Pick a leader for each part of the project and help your children plan out their parts using time management skills.